dfroberg/dailybrief/WP-CLI-README.md

 `wp dailybrief brief --days='-1 day' --post --publish --no-use-excerpts`

-# Combining with SteemPress
+# Combining with Exxp
-Although the dailybrief command can be used with any type of social media or newsletter plugin to distribute your Daily Brief it was written and intended to be use as a companion application to SteemPress, to enable high frequency Wordpress authors not to be hammered by numerous spambots and "holier than thau" self professed "I AM THE COMMUNITY!!!" steem cops and simply post ONE (or max 4) briefs per day.
+Although the dailybrief command can be used with any type of social media or newsletter plugin to distribute your Daily Brief it was written and intended to be use as a companion application to Exxp, to enable high frequency Wordpress authors not to be hammered by numerous spambots and "holier than thau" self professed "I AM THE COMMUNITY!!!" steem cops and simply post ONE (or max 4) briefs per day.
-## SteemPress specific setup
+## Exxp specific setup
 * In Posts -> Categories
 : Create a new category named i.e. "Daily Brief", make a note of the ID once created.
-* In Settings -> SteemPress
+* In Settings -> Exxp
 : Select to ignore all categories but the newly created "Daily Brief" category and save the selection.
 * You can easily get the Category ID on command line run using WP CLI;
 ```